openlegend/core-rules/core/SRD.md

 level character could spend all 6 of their feat points to begin play with access to a Power Level 6 boon.

 You may acquire this feat multiple times.
-Each time, select a new boon.
+Each time, select a new boon. \newline

-**Special**: If you ever meet the attribute prerequisite for the chosen boon, you may choose at that time to lose this feat and regain the feat points spent.
+**Special:** If you ever meet the attribute prerequisite for the chosen boon, you may choose at that time to lose this feat and regain the feat points spent.
 Re-allocate them as you choose.

 ## Boon Focus (I - III)

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

-**Tier 1 - 3:** Ability to invoke the chosen boon
+-   **Tier 1 - 3:** Ability to invoke the chosen boon

-**Description**

-You are specialized in the use a particular boon that is iconic to your character.
+**Description:** You are specialized in the use a particular boon that is iconic to your character. \newline

-**Effect**
+**Effect:**

--   Tier 1 - When you invoke the chosen boon on a single target, you succeed automatically and do not need to make an action roll.
+-   **Tier 1** - When you invoke the chosen boon on a single target, you succeed automatically and do not need to make an action roll.
 If the invocation has multiple targets, success is not automatic, but you get advantage 2 on the action roll to invoke the boon.

--   Tier 2 - When your invocation includes multiple targets, you gain advantage 3 on your action roll to invoke the boon.
-Additionally, you may invoke the boon one time increment faster, as follows: If the invocation time is a major action, it becomes a minor action.
+-   **Tier 2** -  When your invocation includes multiple targets, you gain advantage 3 on your action roll to invoke the boon.
+Additionally, you may invoke the boon one time increment faster, as follows: If the invocation time is a major action or move action, it becomes a minor action.
 If the invocation time is 1 minute, it becomes 1 major action.
 If the invocation time is 10 minutes, it becomes 1 minute.
 If the invocation time is 1 hour, it becomes 10 minutes.
 If the invocation time is 8 hours, it becomes 1 hour.

--   Tier 3 - The effect at tier 3 varies based on the duration of the boon: <br /><br />  **If the chosen boon has a duration of "sustain persists"**, you gain advantage 4 on your action roll to invoke it when multi-targeting.
+-   **Tier 3** - The effect at tier 3 varies based on the duration of the boon:  \
+\ **If the chosen boon has a duration of "sustain persists"**, you gain advantage 4 on your action roll to invoke it when multi-targeting.
 Additionally, the boon is always active for your character and passively persists, without requiring you to use a minor action to sustain it.
-If the boon is somehow temporarily cancelled (such as by the dispel bane), it resumes automatically at the start of your next turn.  <br /><br /> **If the boon has a different duration**, you gain advantage 5 on your action roll to invoke it when multi-targeting.
+If the boon is somehow temporarily cancelled (such as by the dispel bane), it resumes automatically at the start of your next turn.  \

--
+\ **If the boon has a different duration**, you gain advantage 5 on your action roll to invoke it when multi-targeting.

 ## Breakfall (I - IX)

 **Cost:** 1 point

-**Prerequisites**
+\
+**Prerequisites:**

-**Tier 1 - 9:** Agility 4
+-   **Tier 1 - 9:** Agility 4

-**Description**

-Your agility enables you to fall from deadly heights unharmed.
+**Description:** Your agility enables you to fall from deadly heights unharmed. \newline

-**Effect**

-When calculating falling damage, reduce the falling distance by 10 feet per tier of this feat that you possess.
+**Effect:** When calculating falling damage, reduce the falling distance by 10 feet per tier of this feat that you possess.
 Once you reach tier 9, you can fall any distance without taking damage.

 ## Brutal Intimidation

 **Cost:** 1 point

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Might 2

-**Description**

-Your powers of persuasion stem from application of brute force rather than your social grace.
+**Description:** Your powers of persuasion stem from application of brute force rather than your social grace. \newline

-**Effect**

-If you're able to make a show of physical force, you can use your Might attribute in place of Persuasion for the action roll.
+**Effect:** If you're able to make a show of physical force, you can use your Might attribute in place of Persuasion for the action roll.

 ## Climbing

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: None

-**Description**

-You gain the ability to climb effortlessly, as is found in certain vampires, aberrant creatures, and insects.
+**Description:** You gain the ability to climb effortlessly, as is found in certain vampires, aberrant creatures, and insects. \newline

-**Effect**

-You gain a climb speed equal to your base speed and can scale horizontal and vertical surfaces, even climb upside-down, with no fear of falling.
+**Effect:** You gain a climb speed equal to your base speed and can scale horizontal and vertical surfaces, even climb upside-down, with no fear of falling.

 ## Combat Follow-through

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**:

-    -   Agility , or Might 5
+    -   Agility, or Might 5
     -   Combat Momentum

-**Description**

-You are able to decimate many enemies in quick succession, like a legendary Samurai warrior or matchless elven archer.
+**Description:** You are able to decimate many enemies in quick succession, like a legendary Samurai warrior or matchless elven archer. \newline

-**Effect**

-Any time you make an attack that reduces a foe to zero hit points or less, you can immediately make an extra attack as a free action.
+**Effect:** Any time you make an attack that reduces a foe to zero hit points or less, you can immediately make an extra attack as a free action. \newline

-**Requirement** - The triggering attack must be a Might or Agility action roll.
+**Special:** The triggering attack must be a Might or Agility action roll.

 ## Combat Momentum

 **Cost:** 1 point

-**Prerequisites**
+\
+**Prerequisites:**

--   **Tier 1**: Agility , Might , or Movement 4
+-   **Tier 1**: Agility, Might, or Movement 4

-**Description**

-Whether through brute strength or lightning reflexes, you are able to use the momentum of combat to maneuver around the battlefield with ease.
+**Description:** Whether through brute strength or lightning reflexes, you are able to use the momentum of combat to maneuver around the battlefield with ease. \newline

-**Effect**

-Every time you bring an enemy to zero hit points or less with a Might or Agility attack, you can immediately move up to your normal speed as a free action.
+**Effect:** Every time you bring an enemy to zero hit points or less with a Might or Agility attack, you can immediately move up to your normal speed as a free action. \newline

-**Special**: If you meet the Movement 4 prerequisite, you can use the Teleport boon instead of a normal move.
+**Special:** If you meet the Movement 4 prerequisite, you can use the Teleport boon instead of a normal move.

 ## Companion (I - III)

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

-**Tier 1 - 3:** None
+-   **Tier 1 - 3:** None

-**Description**

-Whether a hired bodyguard, a loyal animal sidekick, or a sibling that follows you everywhere, you have the constant and unflinching loyalty of one particular companion character.
+**Description:** Whether a hired bodyguard, a loyal animal sidekick, or a sibling that follows you everywhere, you have the constant and unflinching loyalty of one particular companion character.  \newline

-**Effect**

-You gain a companion character that acts independently from you.
+**Effect:** You gain a companion character that acts independently from you.
 During combat, your companion acts on its own initiative count and gains the usual assortment of actions, which you may choose.
 You also get to assign your companion's attributes.
 The companion's highest attribute is